MissMeg/techdegree-capstone/README.md

 module.exports = keys;
 ```
+- Uncomment the requiring of the config file on those two pages
 - After those steps are complete make sure to use npm install before running the project locally